Safeguarding and Child Protection Policy

 Where there are concerns/allegations about the Headteacher or Principal, this should be referred to the Governing Body

-All allegations will be managed in line with the statutory guidance in KCSIE 2024 and the school whistleblowing procedure.
+All allegations will be managed in line with the statutory guidance in KCSIE 2025 and the school whistleblowing procedure.

 Advice will be sought from Swindon LADO in any instances where it is unsure if the harms threshold has been met.

-Where staff feel unable to raise an issue with the Headteacher or Governing Body or feel their genuine safeguarding concerns are not being addressed the NSPCC whistleblowing advice line is available.
+Where staff feel unable to raise an issue with the Headteacher or Governing Body or feel their genuine safeguarding concerns are not being addressed NSPCC whistleblowing advice line is available.

-Staff can call 0800 0280285 – 08:00 to 20:00, Monday to Friday and 09:00 to 18:00 at weekends.
-The email address is: help@nspcc.org.uk.
+Staff can call 08000 28 0285 – 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk .
 Alternatively, staff can write to: National Society for the Prevention of Cruelty to Children (NSPCC), Weston House, 42 Curtain Road, London EC2A 3NH.

 Key Safeguarding Areas